-In early phases of the Revitalization Strategy, the demand for residential infill development is projected to be low, although several organizations, including Flower City Habitat for Humanity, are currently taking on such projects.
 The residential infill efforts will most likely be a combination of rehabilitation and demolition as many of the vacant houses are beyond repair.
-The community has expressed an interest in strengthening their owneroccupied, single-family residential districts.
-Over time, increased investment in singlefamily residential neighborhoods and the encouragement of home ownership will lead to greater stewardship and sense of pride amongst residents.
+The community has expressed an interest in strengthening their owner-occupied, single-family residential districts.
+Over time, increased investment in singlefamily residential neighborhoods and the encouragement of home ownership will lead to greater stewardship and sense of pride amongst Proposed Infill Development sites residents.
 Demand for housing stock, however, is unlikely to outpace availability in the near future.
 The creative semipermanent reuse of key vacant lots, such as pocket parks and community gardens, should be promoted as a low-cost way to improve residential neighborhoods without building new homes.